 - Butcherbox always offers free shipping.

 - You can choose a monthly subscription or every other month.

 - If you’re still working through your last box, you can delay your subscription by one month.

 - You can cancel your subscription at any time.

 - Their customer service is SUPER helpful and happy to address any issues you may have.

+The beef and pork from ButcherBox are absolutely delicious.
 I’ve purchased “natural” pork from the grocery store and every time it was tough and chewy.
 The pork from Butcher Box was nothing like that.
-Every pork chop was beyond tender and it made me wonder why we didn’t eat pork more often!
+Every pork chop was beyond tender, and it made me wonder why we didn’t eat pork more often!

 Eating the steaks felt like a huge splurge for us since we don’t eat whole steaks at home often.
 We split two steaks for dinner to help stretch the meat, but they were so good that both Mr. Crumbs and I wished we had a whole steak to ourselves!

 These same thoughts run through my head every time we try their meat…we’ve had their ground beef, rib-eyes, top sirloin, NY strip, pork loin, pork chops, and salmon.
 Every time, it has been very, very good.
 The whole chicken was also good, but because we’re committed to buying organic chicken anyway, we didn’t notice much of a difference.